stefdev49/DagoMate/electron/README.md

 # DagoMatelectron

-An app to pilot a Discoeasy 200 over USB serail port.
+An app to pilot a Discoeasy 200 over USB serial port.

 # Structure of the project
 The application is split between two main folders...